Mystique (character): X-Factor

-Mystique then seeks to save her son from being betrayed by his backers but fails.
-Graydon's death ushers in a new wave of anti-mutant violence.
-Sabretooth acts on his orders to kill the members of X-Factor as "Operation Zero Tolerance" is activated.
+Part of the conspiracy involves Mystique's son Graydon Creed running for President, under an anti-mutant platform.
+Following Graydon Creed's death, Sabretooth acts on his orders to kill the members of X-Factor as "Operation: Zero Tolerance" is activated.
 Mystique distracts Sabretooth long enough to keep him from finishing off the team.
 She again chooses to abandon her teammates, though unlike before, she makes sure that they receive medical treatment for their injuries first.

-Mystique goes into hiding and assumes the identity of Mallory Brickman, wife an influential senator.
+Mystique goes into hiding and assumes the identity of Mallory Brickman, wife of an influential senator.
 Through her husband, she sets the FBI to take down Sabretooth.
 She also prevents Rogue from giving up her mutant powers and continues her investigation of the U.S. government over her son's death, leading to her aiding Toad and his most recent incarnation of the Brotherhood of Mutants on a mission to raid a government base.
 The mission fails thanks to Machine Man, who fights the Brotherhood and forces the team to flee.
-Mystique goes Europe and takes the form of a beautiful, blond-haired woman.
+Mystique goes to Europe and takes the form of a beautiful, blond-haired woman.
 A famous photographer, unaware of her true identity, scouts her to be a fashion model.

 Amused, but also eager to have a normal life, Mystique accepts his offer and quickly becomes rich and successful, enabling her to move into an expensive penthouse apartment in New York.
 There, Skrulls staying in a nearby building frame Mystique for the murder of a Japanese diplomat.
 With help from Shadowcat and Rogue, Mystique is cleared and leaves town.
 Before she leaves, Shadowcat finds one of Destiny's diaries, left there by Destiny herself before she died.